 It has been said visiting a gym and watching others workout doesn't make a person fit - makes sense.
-Similarly, sitting in a church watching others labor to make disciples for Christ doesn't make someone a Christian.
-When and why did the fire go out and leave some of us so lukewarm?
-The Prophet Jeremiah knew and understood that the where the Spirit of the Lord abides, there is passion, commitment and an all-consuming flame.
+Similarly, sitting in a church watching others labor to make disciples doesn't make someone a Christian.
+When and why did the fire go out and leave some of some so lukewarm?
+The Prophet Jeremiah knew and understood that the where the Spirit of the Lord abides, there is passion, commitment, and an all-consuming flame.
 Consider the words as he uses to describe God, “like a fire shut up in my bones…” Where there is fire, there is transformation.

-If you think lukewarm isn't a big deal, try drinking tepid tea or coffee; it’s disgusting.
+If you think lukewarm isn't a big deal try drinking tepid tea or coffee; it’s disgusting.
 Eggs that have cooled to point of congealing are gross.
-And lukewarm bathwater doesn't inspire one to linger; we either turn on the hot water or get out of the tub.
+Lukewarm bathwater doesn't inspire one to linger; we either turn on the hot water or get out of the tub.
 If we as people find lukewarm things unacceptable, what makes us think God will accept halfhearted praise and lip-service?
 The simple fact is: He won't.
 Consider:

 To the angel of the church in Laodicea write: These are the words of the Amen, the faithful and true witness, the ruler of God's creation.
 I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.*

-The warning is clear:Christians who believe they can ‘hide in plain sight’ and commit themselves to the way of the Cross in appearance only are deceiving themselves; God is not amused or impressed.
-The way of the Cross is characterized by service, sacrifice and pointing others to the Way that leads to life eternal.
+The warning is clear:Christians who believe they can ‘hide in plain sight’ and commit themselves in appearance only are deceiving themselves.
+God is not amused by or impressed with this behavior.
+The way of the Cross is characterized by service, sacrifice, and pointing others to the Way that leads to life eternal.